qvacua/vimr/README.md

 ## About

-Project VimR is an attempt to refine the Neovim experience (or just YA Neovim GUI for macOS).
+Project VimR is a (YA) Neovim GUI for macOS.
 The goal is to build an editor that uses Neovim inside with many of the convenience GUI features similar to those present in modern editors.
 We mainly use Swift, but also use Objective-C when its C-nature helps.

-There are other working Neovim GUIs for macOS, e.g. [NyaoVim](https://github.com/rhysd/NyaoVim), [neovim-dot-app](https://github.com/rogual/neovim-dot-app), [Oni](https://onivim.io), etc., why another?
+There are other Neovim GUIs for macOS, e.g. [NyaoVim](https://github.com/rhysd/NyaoVim), [neovim-dot-app](https://github.com/rogual/neovim-dot-app), [Oni](https://onivim.io), etc., so why?

 - play around (obviously) with [Neovim](https://github.com/qvacua/neovim),
 - play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)) and
 - (most importantly) have fun!

-### NvimView
+## (Reusable) Components

+* [RxMessagePort](https://github.com/qvacua/vimr/blob/develop/RxPack/RxMessagePort.swift): RxSwift wrapper for local and remote `CFMessagePort`.
+* [RxMsgpackRpc](https://github.com/qvacua/vimr/blob/develop/RxPack/RxMsgpackRpc.swift): implementation of MsgpackRpc using RxSwift.
+* [RxNeovimApi](https://github.com/qvacua/vimr/blob/develop/RxPack/RxNeovimApi.swift): RxSwift wrapper of Neovim API.
-[NvimView](https://github.com/qvacua/vimr/tree/master/NvimView) is VimR's Cocoa Framework which bundles everything, e.g. Neovim's `runtime`-files, needed to embed Neovim in a Cocoa App.
-See the [wiki](https://github.com/qvacua/vimr/wiki/SwiftNeoVim-Framework) for more details.
+* [NvimView](https://github.com/qvacua/vimr/tree/develop/NvimView): Cocoa Framework which bundles everything, e.g. Neovim's `runtime`-files, needed to embed Neovim in a Cocoa App.
+See the [wiki](https://github.com/qvacua/vimr/wiki/NvimView-Framework).

 ---